alittlemarket/alittlemarket.github.io/_drafts/technical-workflow.md

 Git and GitHub are fully integrated to our workflow.
 The GitHub integration in Jira is very useful and offers an overview of our past/current/future developments in a single spot.
-To use this interaction between these tools, we use the "DVCS Accounts" component in Jira which allows you to link your GitHub account directly in Jira.
+To use this interaction between these tools, we use the [DVCS][dvcs] plugin in Jira which allows you to link your GitHub account directly in Jira.
 You can select the repositories you wish to link or choose future repositories to auto-link.

 Then, a connection between Jira and GitHub is automatically created when: